OpenNebula/docs/source/configuration_guide/marketplaces_configuration/market_dh.rst

 Creating an image based on a Dockerfile
 ================================================================================

-This feature allows you to create custom images based on your own dockerfiles.
+OpenNebula allows you to create custom images based on your own dockerfiles.
 The URL has the following format:

 .. code::